Gunnislake: History

 There has recently been discovered a significant Roman fort on the outskirts of Calstock, the largest known Roman site in Cornwall.
 Hingston Down is usually accepted as the place mentioned in an entry in the Anglo-Saxon Chronicle for 835 (corrected by scholars to 838) which says that Egbert king of the West Saxons defeated an alliance of Cornish Britons and Danish Vikings.

 In 1644 the Battle of Gunnislake New Bridge was fought.

-The famous painting by Turner Crossing the Brook exhibited in 1815 is in fact a view of Newbridge.
+The famous painting by Turner Crossing the Brook exhibited in 1815 is in fact a view of Gunnislake Newbridge.
 Newbridge was built c.
 1520: it is 182 feet long and has seven arches.
 It is built of large regular granite blocks and is considered by Sir Nikolaus Pevsner to be the best of the Cornish granite bridges.

 Gunnislake's development was primarily due to the dramatic increase in mining and industrial activity in the nineteenth century.
 Mining provided around 7000 jobs at its peak in 1862.
 Most mining activity ceased in the late nineteenth century which has bequeathed interest for archaeologists and students of industrial heritage.
 As well as mining, other industry such as brickworks and quarries were present.
 Nearby, locations such as Kit Hill, Morwellham Quay, Cotehele and Calstock were mined and quarried and the Tamar was used for transporting the raw material obtained from the works.
 Arsenic was produced at Greenhill, Gunnislake until at least 1930.

 A church dedicated to St. Anne was consecrated by Edward Benson, the Bishop of Truro in 1880.